TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

-- Seek to continually improve our knowledge and skills of medical assisting for the benefit of patients and professional colleagues.
+- Seed to continually improve our knowledge and skills of medical assisting for the benefit of patients and professional colleagues.

-The name of this organization shall be the Tennessee Society of Medical Assistants (herein after referred to as TSMA).
-It is a constituent society of the American Association of Medical Assistants (herein after referred to as AAMA).
+ARTICLE I-NAMEThe name of this organization shall be the Tennessee Society of Medical Assistants (herein referred to as TSMA).
+It is a constituent society of the American Association of Medical Assistants (herein referred to as AAMA).
 TSMA is a professional organization of individual medical assistants who comprise affiliated component chapters.

-The purpose of this society is to enable medical assisting professionals to enhance and demonstrate the knowledge, skills and professionalism required by employers and patients; protect medical assistants’ right to practice; and promote effective, efficient health care delivery though optimal use of multi-skilled Certified Medical Assistants (CMAs).
+ARTICLE II-PURPOSEThe purpose of this Society is to enable medical assisting professionals to enhance and demonstrate the knowledge, skills and professionalism required by employers and patients; protect medical assistants’ right to practice; and promote effective, efficient health care delivery through optimal use of multi-skills of Certified Medical Assistants (CMAs).
 The Society shall strive to:

 - Cooperate at all times with the medical profession in improving public relations.